anisdismail/ChemRxnSAGE/README.md

 chemical reactions**.
 Combining automated validity filters with quality metrics and expert insights, ChemRxnSAGE systematically eliminates invalid reactions.
 We test its robustness using generative models, including Recurrent Neural Networks and Variational Autoencoders, followed by validation using a chemical ”Turing test” with domain experts.
 Additionally, we assess reaction feasibility through thermodynamic analysis and compare the generated reactions against existing literature to ensure relevance and novelty.
-By combining computational tools with expert-driven metrics, ChemRxnSAGE offers a comprehensive and exntendable solution that advances the state of chemical reaction generation and evaluation.
+By combining computational tools with expert-driven metrics, ChemRxnSAGE offers a comprehensive and extendable solution that advances the state of chemical reaction generation and evaluation.

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow steps below.
+To get a local copy up and running follow the steps below.

 ### Prerequisites

-It is recommended to create a new virtual enviroment with [conda](https://www.anaconda.com/).
+It is recommended to create a new virtual environment with [conda](https://www.anaconda.com/).

+Training and evaluation data are available [here](https://drive.google.com/drive/folders/1-314k6YASzLk5l3bQ2PEsRxmQ4PMlI_t?usp=sharing)

 ### Installation